 Essentially, hyaluronic acid (HA), a gel-like substance that’s naturally found in our skin, is injected into different points of the face to minimise wrinkles, modify features like the nose and lips, and contour areas of the face.
 Note: not all dermal fillers are made from hyaluronic acid, but it’s the most popular choice.

 And that’s dermal fillers in a nutshell.
-You can find out more by heading over to this article.
+You can find out more by heading over to this article all about fillers.

 What is Profhilo?